altairengineering/Altair-RapidMiner-Install-Tools/Docker-Anzo/README.md

 Connect to 8946 port with a web browser and configure the installation.

+### Creating a Lakehouse

+Browse to the Admin settings page.
+Open the "Connections" menu and select "Altair Graph Lakehouse" Click "Add new Altair Graph Lakehouse" > "Add new Altair Graph Lakehouse" (not cloud locations) Add the anzodb information defaults

+* Title: Name it what you want
+* Host: anzodb
+* Admin User: admin
+* Admin Password: Passw0rd1
+* Query User: admin
+* Query Password: Passw0rd1

+Then click save!

 ### Loading Graphmart zipfile

 Use docker cp command to stage the zipfile inside the Anzo container